ernest03011/ernest03011/README.md

 ## About Me 👋

-- 🏷️ I'm a **a full-stack developer who has worked with Astro.js, PHP and WordPress support.**.
+- 🏷️ I'm a **a full-stack developer who has worked with Astro.js, React, PHP and WordPress support.**.
 - 💻 Currently exploring **Astro.js** and **React** to build efficient, user-friendly solutions.
 - 🎯 Eager to learn more about **software architecture**, **design patterns**, and **best practices**.
 - 🏗️ Working on personal projects to sharpen my **web development** skills.